Autónoma Academy

 DURATION: 50 hours / 6 ECTS

-LOCATION: The course is held in person at the facilities of the Universidade Autónoma de Lisboa (UAL).
-Students will be able to participate in thematic conferences in person or online via Zoom organized by UAL and/or IDN.
+LOCATION: The course is taught in person at the facilities of the Autonomous University of Lisbon (UAL).
+Students may participate in thematic conferences, either in person or online via Zoom, organized by UAL and/or IDN.

 CURRICULUM PLAN

-• Delimitation and conceptualization of the Middle East and Maghreb region: the importance of the geographical factor in the geopolitical and geostrategic reading of the region
+• Delineation and conceptualization of the Middle East and Maghreb region: the importance of the geographical factor in the geopolitical and geostrategic understanding of the region.

-• The ongoing conflicts in the Greater Middle East and the post-Arab Spring: the major challenges for the future of the region and the redefinition of democratization through non-state dynamics and the transnationalization of threats.
+• The ongoing conflicts in the Greater Middle East and the post-“Arab Spring” era: major challenges for the region’s future and the redefinition of democratization through non-state dynamics and the transnationalization of threats.

-The courses are taught in person at the Universidade Autónoma de Lisboa (UAL).
-Participants have access to thematic conferences organized by the IDN and/or UAL.
+The courses are taught in person at the Autonomous University of Lisbon (UAL).
+Participants have access to thematic conferences organized by IDN and/or UAL.

 Testimonials